zzzprojects/EntityFramework-Extensions/docs/pages/api/bulk-update.md

 Despite the `ChangeTracker` being outstanding to track what's modified, it lacks in term of scalability and flexibility.

-`SaveChanges` require one database round-trip for every entity to `update`.
-So if you need to `update` 10000 entities, then 10000 database round-trip will be performed which is **INSANELY** slow.
+`SaveChanges` requires one database round-trip for every entity to `update`.
+So if you need to `update` 10000 entities, then 10000 database round-trips will be performed which is **INSANELY** slow.

-`BulkUpdate` in counterpart offer great customization and require the minimum database round-trip as possible.
+`BulkUpdate` in counterpart offers great customization and requires the minimum database round-trips possible.

 ## Performance Comparisons